PMArkive/SMEncounterRNGTool/README.md

 ﻿# SMEncounterRNGTool
 A tool for Pokemon Sun & Moon RNG (including ALL types of stationary and wild Pokemon).
-All button pressing and animation time delays were calibrated.
-Especially for those who are using PokeCalcNTR.<br>
+All button pressing and animation time delays were calibrated.<br>
 Great thanks to:<br>
 @quan_dra: Whom I borrowed some code from<br>
 @Real96: Who give me good suggestions and help me test the tool<br>